PatchedPlusPlus/VRChat-Mods/README.md

   * Minor Adjustments to Menus and wording
   * Added an option to remember what QuickMenu page was open last
   * Fixed Transparent Mirror not keeping it's Y position when scaling
+  * Fixed the transparent/cutout mirror not probably setting the layer exclusions in SDK3 worlds
 * v1.4.0
   * Changed all mirrors to be togglable between Full/Optimized/Cutout/Transparent
     * Left the Transparent mirror in the mod, it can be toggled like the others, but defaults to transparent every game load